zakirullin/cognitive-load/README.md

 ![Cognitive Load](/img/cognitiveloadv4.png)

 The tricky part is that the previous author may not have experienced a high cognitive load due to familiarity with the project.
-In other words, extraneous things that are familiar to you are translated into a high cognitive load for others.

 <details>
   <summary><b>Familiarity vs Simplicity, Dan North's comment</b></summary>